 anisa@ha-dc.org

-Anisa Olufemi is a curator, writer, and public programming coordinator dedicated to elevating underrepresented emerging artists—within and without arts institutions.
+Anisa Olufemi is a curator and writer dedicated to elevating underrepresented emerging artists—within and without arts institutions.
 They have worked primarily as an independent curator and cultural worker, mounting exhibitions in galleries and DIY spaces located in Washington, DC; and Chicago.
 Olufemi earned their BFA from the School of the Art Institute of Chicago with a focus in art history, arts administration, and writing.

 sandy@ha-dc.org